What is role-based access control (RBAC)?

 Besides allowing users to perform tasks based on roles, enabling just-in-time access controls ensures fine-grained access within a stipulated duration.
 For example, when a user wants special access to a particular resource, the administrator allows this action to be performed only for a finite period.
 Once the job is completed, user access will automatically be revoked.
 Thus, orphaned accounts are prevented from lingering around, ensuring zero standing privileges and a well-knit enterprise infrastructure.

-Addressing the ultimate challenge to role-based access control
+Addressing the ultimate challenge of role-based access control

 Adopting privileged access management (PAM) strategies into business operations has simplified and automated RBAC for administrators.
 Were this a manual process, access provisioning for individuals would be a daunting task.
 An effective PAM tool helps address this challenge and allows continuous monitoring of privileged users to ensure that they refrain from misusing their rights.